 Anthony Gell School is a community where everyone, whatever their role, works hard to create a learning environment which includes a rich and varied curriculum; this curriculum is evident throughout all of the different aspects of the school's life.
-It is a curriculum which provides us with opportunities to explore, learn more about the world in which we live, and equips us well for future learning and employment.
+It is a curriculum which is inclusive to all, and provides everyone with the same opportunities to explore, learn more about the world in which we live, and equips us well for future learning and employment.